HEPA: Efficacy and safety

-In general terms (and allowing for some variation depending on factors such as the air-flow rate, the physical properties of the particles being filtered, as well as engineering details of the entire filtration-system design and not just the filter-media properties), HEPA filters experience the most difficulty in capturing particles in the size range of 0.15 to 0.2 µm.
+In general terms (and allowing for some variation depending on factors such as the air-flow rate, the physical properties of the particles being filtered, as well as engineering details of the entire filtration-system design and not just the filter-media properties), HEPA filters experience the most difficulty in capturing particles in the size range of 0.15 to 0.2 μm.
 HEPA filtration works by mechanical means, unlike ionic and ozone treatment technologies, which use negative ions and ozone gas respectively.
 So, the likelihood of potential triggering of pulmonary side-effects such as asthma and allergies is much lower with HEPA purifiers.

 To ensure that a HEPA filter is working efficiently, the filters should be inspected and changed at least every six months in commercial settings.
 In residential settings, and depending on the general ambient air quality, these filters can be changed every two to three years.
 Failing to change a HEPA filter in a timely fashion will result in it putting stress on the machine or system and not removing particles from the air properly.
 Additionally, depending on the gasketing materials chosen in the design of the system, a clogged HEPA filter can result in extensive bypassing of airflow around the filter.

 Applications

 Biomedical

-HEPA filters are critical in the prevention of the spread of airborne bacterial and viral organisms and, therefore, infection.
-Typically, medical use HEPA filtration systems also incorporate high-energy ultraviolet light units or panels with anti-microbial coating to kill off the live bacteria and viruses trapped by the filter media.
+Medical filtration systems use extreme ultraviolet light units that effectively kill bacteria, mold and viruses using panels with an anti-microbial coating to kill off the live bacteria and viruses trapped by the HEPA filter media.

 Some of the best-rated HEPA units have an efficiency rating of 99.995%, which assures a very high level of protection against airborne disease transmission.

 COVID-19

-SARS‑CoV‑2 is approximately 0.125 µm.
-Airborne droplets of SARS-CoV-2 could be captured by HEPA filters, even if they are on the floor.
+HEPA filters are capable of removing viruses including COVID-19 (particles of 60-140 nanometer diameter) from the air harboring the live virus in the filter.

+Extreme ultraviolet light must be incorporated into the air purifier in order to kill airborne pathogens such as viruses like COVID-19, mold & bacteria.
+As such, hospitals saw a surge in adoption during the pandemic in order to mitigate infection risks.

+To combat supply chain and cost issues hindering adoption of HEPA filters during the COVID-19 pandemic, a professor at University of California, Davis, created a simple do-it-yourself air purifier design called crbox(Corsi–Rosenthal Box).
+It involves arranging 4 HEPA filters in a cubic shape, the bottom being made out of cardboard, sealing the filter sides with tape and adding a fan on top.

+In addition, the COVID-19 Pandemic resulted in a surge of new air purifier products from new and established brands such as Dyson or Xiaomi hitting the markets.